Tushyk/portfolioLabCharity/readme.md

 1. To properly check the app, you have to:

 	* Register new user and type password: `super`, it makes role of user SUPER-ADMIN(temporary solution).
+	* Run the charity.sql file to import data to start with.

 Simply app to sending donations, where I focused on more advanced registration process.